-For answering this kind of pictures, you have to write some sentences using a degree of comparison/ compare and contrast.
+For answering this kind of picture, you have to write some sentences using a degree of comparison/ compare and contrast.
 To learn more about how to write sentences like this, please follow the link below.

 Now let’s take a look at the model answer which I’ve prepared for you.

 As it can be noticed in the chart, people bought approximately 4500 novels which comprised the highest figure in this chart.
-With a sale of around 500 books less than novels, science fiction took the second place in the chart.
+With a sale of around 500 books less than novels, science fiction took second place in the chart.
 About 2500 history books were also sold in the book fair and thus it gained the third position.
-Only around 500 poetry books were traded in this fair which was the lowest figure in the chart.
+Only around 500 poetry books were traded at this fair which was the lowest figure in the chart.

-In fine, it is fairly apparent in the chart, people who visited the Ekushey Book Fair in 2013 showed their maximum interest in book types like novels and science fictions while they showed less interest in poetry.
+In fine, it is fairly apparent in the chart, people who visited the Ekushey Book Fair in 2013 showed their maximum interest in book types like novels and science fiction while they showed less interest in poetry.

 Illustration = picture, diagram, image

 Rate = number of selling units (for this chart)

 In general = on the whole, overall, as a general trend,